 After you’ve explored the beach, you may want to see what else the resort has to offer.
 When you head away from the beach, there are 2 main walkways that lead to the resort swimming pool.
 On either side of the walkway you’ll see all the rooms where guests stay, offering convenient access to all parts of the resort.

 As you head to the pool, on the right hand side you’ll see the Animation area (more on that in a bit) along with a place to play table tennis.
 There is another lunch area adjacent to the pool itself.
-The menu changes daily, usually you can find hamburgers, kebabs, and sandwiches here along with some sides like french fries and rice.
-As you can see, what I enjoyed about Prima Life so much is that it’s nearly impossible not to find a place to eat or drink.
+The menu changes daily, usually you can find hamburgers, kebabs, and sandwiches along with some sides like french fries and rice.
+As you can see, what made my stay at Prima Life so enjoyable is the fact that it’s nearly impossible not to find a place to eat or drink.

 After you’ve passed the swimming pool, you’ll encounter the main dining area which also features some themed restaurants.
-Depending on the package, you may get 1 free meal at one of these restaurants, otherwise they incur an additional fee.
+Depending on the package, you may get 1 free meal at one of these restaurants, otherwise you’ll incur an additional fee should you decide to dine at one of them.
 I found the food in the main buffet which is part of the overall package to be excellent.
-If you’d like a change though, you’ll have several restaurants to choose from.
+If you’d like a change though, you’ll have several restaurants in the resort to choose from.

 The buffet area is connected to the main lobby where guests have access to a 24/7 bar, serving alcoholic and non-alcoholic beverages.
 There are some souvenir shops in the main lobby, an ATM, as well as a billiards room and dart area.
 Finally, there is a special bar for those who wish to smoke as the lobby and restaurants are all smoke free.